 Meet the folks behind the Michigan COVID-19 Tracker

-Jon is an Assistant Professor in the Department of Epidemiology and the Center for Social Epidemiology and Population Health at the University of Michigan.
+Jon is an Associate Professor in the Department of Epidemiology and the Center for Social Epidemiology and Population Health at the University of Michigan.
 Dr. Zelner is an infectious disease epidemiologist whose research is focused on the intersection of social and biological mechanisms in spatiotemporal patterns of i nfectious disease transmission.
 His work covers a broad range of infections with a primary focus on respiratory infections including tuberculosis, influenza and COVID-19, as well as vaccine-preventible diseases and diarrheal disease.

 Rob is a PhD candidate in the Statistics department at the University of Michigan.
 His current research focuses on developing novel Bayesian statistical methodology for problems in epidemiology, and creating tools to understand how modeling assumptions impact inference.
 He has also done research in survey methodology.
 He got his Master’s in Quantitative Methods in the Social Sciences from Columbia University and his BA in Physics from Bucknell University.

 Dr. Paul Delamater is an Assistant Professor in the Department of Geography, a Faculty Fellow at the Carolina Population Center and Sheps Center for Health Services Research, and an Associate at the Lineberger Comprehensive Cancer Center at the University of North Carolina at Chapel Hill.
 Dr. Delamater has particular interest in research relating to the spatial components of health care access and utilization, as well as disease modeling.
 He employs geographic information systems (GIS) and statistical/spatial analysis to better understand population health issues.
 His recent research has focused on understanding childhood vaccination, herd immunity, and vaccine-preventable diseases in the United States.